Post job

 make sure all is taking care of

-• The most important skills for a custodian worker to have in this position are interpersonal skills.
-In this excerpt that we gathered from a custodian worker resume, you'll understand why: "janitors and building cleaners should get along well with their supervisors, other cleaners, and the people who live or work in the buildings they clean."
-According to resumes we found, interpersonal skills can be used by a custodian worker in order to "team player with excellent interpersonal and customer service skills. "
+Interpersonal skills.
+The most essential soft skill for a custodian worker to carry out their responsibilities is interpersonal skills.
+This skill is important for the role because "janitors and building cleaners must interact well other cleaners and the people who live or work in the buildings they service."
+Additionally, a custodian worker resume shows how their duties depend on interpersonal skills: "team player with excellent interpersonal and customer service skills. "

-• While it may not be the most important skill, we found that many custodian worker duties rely on physical strength.
-This example from a custodian worker explains why: "janitors and building cleaners often must lift and move cleaning materials and heavy equipment."
-This resume example is just one of many ways custodian workers are able to utilize physical strength: "perform light maintenance and physical duties that reach teacher's needs. "
+Physical strength.
+Many custodian worker duties rely on physical strength. "janitors and building cleaners often must lift and move heavy cleaning materials and equipment.," so a custodian worker will need this skill often in their role.
+This resume example is just one of many ways custodian worker responsibilities rely on physical strength: "perform light maintenance and physical duties that reach teacher's needs. "

-• A thorough review of lots of resumes revealed to us that "mechanical skills" is important to completing custodian worker responsibilities.
-This resume example shows just one way custodian workers use this skill: "janitors and building cleaners should understand general building operations" Here's an example of how this skill is used from a resume that represents typical custodian worker tasks: "strip and wax floors, mechanical skills were also used"
+Mechanical skills.
+A big part of what custodian workers do relies on "mechanical skills."
+You can see how essential it is to custodian worker responsibilities because "janitors and building cleaners need to understand general building operations and should be able to make routine repairs, such as to leaky faucets."
+Here's an example of how this skill is used from a resume that represents typical custodian worker tasks: "strip and wax floors, mechanical skills were also used"

 Custodian Worker Resume